 Forbearance Generally.
 The Corporation is continuing to review the possible impacts of any such forbearances on its financial condition, operations and cash flow.
-The Corporation has begun to take steps to preserve and create liquidity in the Program.
-The Corporation has historically withdrawn surplus revenues from the pledge and lien of the General Resolution upon the filing with the Trustee of a Cash Flow Statement or a Cash Flow Certificate as more fully described in "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" in Part II of this Official Statement; however, the Corporation did not withdraw surplus revenues after a state of emergency had been declared in the City during the fiscal year which ended October 31, 2020.
-The Corporation resumed withdrawals in fiscal year 2021.
-See "SECURITY FOR THE BONDS-Summary of Program Assets and Revenues" in Part II of this Official Statement.
+The Corporation has taken steps to preserve and create liquidity in the Program.
 As required by the General Resolution, any future Cash Flow Statement or Cash Flow Certificate will reflect any temporary suspension of loan payments allowed pursuant to a forbearance agreement and not otherwise advanced to the Corporation by Supplemental Security.

-The Corporation cannot predict (i) the duration or extent of the COVID-19 pandemic or any other outbreak or emergency; (ii) the duration or expansion of the forbearance requirements and eviction moratorium; (iii) the number of mortgage loans that will be in default as a result of the COVID-19 pandemic and subsequent federal, State and local responses thereto, including the CARES Act; (iv) to what extent the COVID-19 pandemic or other outbreak or emergency may disrupt the local or global economy, manufacturing, or supply chain, or whether any such disruption may adversely impact the Corporation or its operations; (v) whether or to what extent the Corporation or other government agencies may provide additional deferrals, forbearances, adjustments, or other changes to payments on mortgage loans; or (vi) the effect of the COVID-19 pandemic, including the ongoing federal and State regulatory and legislative responses thereto, on Supplemental Security or the providers of Supplemental Security.
+The Corporation cannot predict (i) the duration or extent of the COVID-19 pandemic or any other outbreak or emergency; (ii) the duration or expansion of the forbearance requirements and eviction moratorium; (iii) the number of mortgage loans that will be in default as a result of the COVID-19 pandemic and subsequent federal, State and local responses thereto; (iv) to what extent the COVID-19 pandemic or other outbreak or emergency may disrupt the local or global economy, manufacturing, or supply chain, or whether any such disruption may adversely impact the Corporation or its operations; (v) whether or to what extent the Corporation or other government agencies may provide additional deferrals, forbearances, adjustments, or other changes to payments on mortgage loans; or (vi) the effect of the COVID-19 pandemic, including the ongoing federal and State regulatory and legislative responses thereto, on Supplemental Security or the providers of Supplemental Security.